 The Edge Prize will grow and evolve in unexpected ways.
 There are several ways to shape the emergence of this potent community.

-Salmon Nation Trust has seeded each prize pool with initial funding.
-Organizations and individuals who want to channel additional resources toward these impactful projects may make a tax-deductible donation to increase the size of any prize pool.
+For 2023, Salmon Nation Trust seeded each prize pool with funding.
+Going forward, organizations and individuals who want to channel resources toward impactful projects in the Salmon Nation bioregion may make a tax-deductible donation to fund a prize for 2024.

 This is an unparalleled opportunity to channel resources to regenerative projects with high impact.
 The Edge Prize team is seeking partner organizations to sponsor and co-create additional prize categories, to make the most of this opportunity and help our partners connect with projects in their areas of interest.

-We are inviting elders and leaders who have been at the forefront of change to share their wisdom and insights with the community of Edgewalkers.
+We are inviting elders and leaders to share their wisdom and insights with the community of Edgewalkers.
 Your guidance will support the growth of projects with great potential for change throughout the Salmon Nation bioregion.
 Those who join the community of Edgewalkers as teachers will have the rare opportunity to witness what’s most alive at the edges and contribute to reweaving the fabric of our communities and landscapes.

 If you’d like to explore signing on as a partner or mentor, please email us:

 Pandora Thomas is a passionate global citizen who works as a caregiver, teacher, farmer, designer and speaker.
 Her work emphasizes the benefits of applying ecological principles to social design and reconnecting humans to our non-human kin.

 She is the co-founder of the Black Permaculture Network, and the EARTHseed Permaculture Center and Farm, the first Afro Indigenous permaculture farm in Sonoma County.
 EARTHseed’s farming and centers programming will elevate the earth stewarding contributions and legacy of peoples of African ancestry throughout the Diaspora.